Setting Up TeamCity for Amazon EC2

-The behavior of EBS-optimization in TeamCity 10.0 is similar to that offered by EC2 console.
+The behavior of EBS optimization in TeamCity is similar to that offered by EC2 console.
 When configuring an image of the Amazon cloud profile, the optimization can be set using the corresponding box of the Instance Type.
-Note that
+Note that:

 The following requirements must be met for tagging instances launched by TeamCity:

-In the absence of tagging permissions, TeamCity will still launch Amazon AMI and EBS images with no tags applied; Amazon EC2 Spot Instances will not be launched.
+Without tagging permissions, TeamCity can still launch Amazon AMI and EBS images with no tags applied but is unable to launch Amazon EC2 spot instances

 TeamCity enables users to get instance launch information by marking the created instances with the